Is Meta a Buy Now – forecast for META shares in 2026

 • Other revenue: this comprises fees for using Meta’s payment systems (for example, on Marketplace platforms or apps), paid subscriptions for special features or products, and income from other services.
 While these sources are less significant than advertising, they still contribute to the company’s financial performance.

-Meta Platforms, Inc. Q2 2024 results
+Meta Platforms, Inc. Q2 2024 financial results

 • Revenue: 39.74 billion USD (+22%)